 Sunbeam snakes can also be found living in agroforestry systems, where various crops are grown in association with trees to provide shade and protect the crops from strong winds.
 This type of habitat is especially important for sunbeam snakes since it provides them with a variety of food options as well as protection from predators.

-See also What is Sheepshead Fish Animal
+See also What is Star-nosed mole Animal

 Sunbeam snakes can also be found living in man-made structures such as buildings and fences.
 They use these structures for shelter and often hide underneath them during the day to stay cool and safe from predators.
 These man-made structures provide the perfect environment for sunbeam snakes because they offer protection from both predators and extreme weather conditions.